damianazur/GE2-Assignment/README.md

 ### Other
 Post processing bloom and emission on materials was used to make it glow.
+I also do not own any of the models which includes the skyboxes, asteroids, fighter ships, and the station.

 # Proposal
 ## Idea Generation: